AsterYujano/coding-challenge/README.md

 If you want to run the project without docker, please use `.env` file with the correct variables (see `.env.example` as example).

+To start the scrapper, look at the README.ME in the scrapper repository.

 ## Note

 If you need to pull new changes from submodule reposotories, run: